give us a call:(513) 858-6575

 Preventing Injury

 One of the best ways to prevent injury to your child’s teeth and mouth is to have him or her to wear a mouthguard while playing sports.
-There are several types of mouthguards to choose from, and Dr. Skelton and Dr. Kennedy can help you choose the best one for your child’s particular needs.
+There are several types of mouthguards to choose from, and Dr. Skelton can help you choose the best one for your child’s particular needs.

 Top